bluegrassbits/pubgo/README.md

 You can customize the server configuration in the PubGo configuration file.
 See the [docs](https://pubgo.org/docs) section for details on bootstrapping a new project.

-### Note

-Note that while existing files are live-loaded upon request, the detection of new content is yet to be implemented in PubGo.

 PubGo simplifies content publishing, allowing you to focus on creating engaging content while providing a seamless and hassle-free publishing experience.
 Start using PubGo today to build and customize your dynamic websites with ease!